April 3, 2021

 Skyflow was founded with the mission of enabling data privacy for any organization handling sensitive personal information (PII, PHI, or PCI data).
 When we founded the company, we focused on industries where data sensitivity is the highest--banking, insurance, and healthcare.
 When the Covid-19 tsunami hit last year, we decided to offer our technology to help with timely and critical state-wide testing and vaccination program rollouts.
 Using our tested technology, several cities and states were able to test and vaccinate while adhering to the highest privacy standards.

 The hype around vaccine passport initiatives has attracted a lot of poorly thought out approaches, and some not so well built solutions.
 Certain large companies have been marketing yet-to-be-proven technologies like blockchain as some kind of panacea.

-For many decades the healthcare and aviation industry has run on relational databases to power electronic health record (EHR) systems and airline software.
-Given the success of proven and tested technologies at a large scale, it was very clear to us that a platform for enabling the vaccine credentials should be built on proven technologies, like the relational database, encryption, and data vault technologies of Skyflow.
+For many decades the healthcare and aviation industries have run on relational databases to power electronic health record (EHR) systems and airline software.
+Given the success of proven technologies at a large scale, it was very clear to us that a platform for enabling the vaccine credentials should be built on proven technologies, like the relational database, encryption, and data vault technologies of Skyflow.